-High quality internet access is essential in both the response to humanitarian emergencies and longer-term development projects.
-Big Box greatly simplifies the currently complex process of setting up internet access in these situations.
+High-quality internet access is essential to respond effectively to humanitarian emergencies and for a country’s longer-term development.
+Big Box greatly simplifies the currently complex process of setting up internet in difficult environments.

-Over 68 million people are displaced from their homes by natural and manmade disasters, and over 200 million more need immediate humanitarian assistance.
-The UN University believes that over the next 30 years climate change could result in a billion refugees.
+Over 68 million people are displaced from their homes by conflict and disasters, and more than 200 million more need immediate humanitarian assistance.
+Meanwhile, over the next 30 years, climate change could result in a billion displaced people.

-Over 1 billion people live in the Least Developed Countries (LDCs), in which the majority of people have low levels of access to health, education and information services especially in rural and remote areas.
+Of the one billion people living in Least Developed Countries, many have low levels of access to health, education and information services - and connectivity can unlock many opportunities.